chylex/Minecraft-Phantom-Panel/README.md

    - Password: `development`
    - Database: `postgres`
 2. Install one or more Java versions into the `~/.jdks` folder (`%USERPROFILE%\.jdks` on Windows).
-3. Open the project in [Rider](https://www.jetbrains.com/rider/) and use one of the provided run configurations:
+3. Open the project in [Rider](https://www.jetbrains.com/rider/).
-   - `Controller` starts the Controller.
-   - `Web` starts the Web server.
+4. Launch the `Controller` and `Web` run configurations.
+5. Open the website and create an account.
+6. Create 1-3 Agents on the website.
+For each, create a `.workdir/AgentX/key` file containing the respective Agent Key.
-   - `Agent 1`, `Agent 2`, `Agent 3` start one of the Agents.
+7. Launch any of the `Agent 1`, `Agent 2`, `Agent 3` run configurations.
-   - `Controller + Web + Agent` starts the Controller and Agent 1.
-   - `Controller + Web + Agent x3` starts the Controller and Agent 1, 2, and 3.

 ## Bootstrap